 Explore Great Basin National Park

 One of the most undiscovered parks in America, Great Basin National Park is a veritable gem in Eastern Nevada.
 And it’s only an hour away from Ely!
-Plus, 2022 marks the 100-year anniversary of Lehman Caves, located within the park.
+Plus, 2022 marked the 100-year anniversary of Lehman Caves, located within the park.
 Take the majority of your first day to enjoy it all.

 Aside from the limestone and marble caverns, Great Basin is crowned by 13,063-foot Wheeler Peak and boasts the oldest bristlecone pine trees found anywhere on Earth.
 Alpine aspen groves give way to juniper and sagebrush desert below.
 All together, this is an incredibly diverse destination for wilderness and geology enthusiasts—with literally a fraction of the crowds of more well-known parks.